ngiuliano96/Project---Rock-Paper-Scissors/README.md

 ### Rock Paper Scissors

-This is a basic adventure game utilizing conditional logic.
-It is intentionally kept simple to stay in line with the 100 days of code course.
+This is a computer-based game of Rock, Paper, Scissors.
+Duel it out against a randomly generating "hand" to see who the champion is!
+The code does not have thorough error validation, to keep in line with the 100 days of code course.

 Replit: https://replit.com/@ngiuliano96/rock-paper-scissors-game?v=1